Inflation models selected by the swampland distance conjecture with the Lyth bound: Bound from the swampland distance conjecture

 Here $D$ is the dimension before the compactification for the KK tower, and we take $D=d+1$ and $d=4$.
-The first one $\lambda_{\mathrm{dc}}=1$ is just for reference for simplicity.
+The first one, $\lambda_{\mathrm{dc}}=1$, is just for reference for simplicity.
 The second one is derived naturally from the dimension reduction, and it is the same as the case for the KK tower.
 The third one is the minimum value of $\lambda_{\mathrm{dc}}$ and corresponds to the case where the string tower is the lightest~\cite{Etheredge:2022opl, Heidenreich:2019zkl,Agmon:2022thq}.
-The upper bounds on $\Delta \phi$ as a function of $r$ are illustrated in Fig.~\ref{fig:sdc} for there three cases.
+The upper bounds on $\Delta \phi$ as a function of $r$ are illustrated in Fig.~\ref{fig:sdc} for three cases.
+We note that, in a controlled scenario of string inflation (see, e.g., Refs.~\cite{Baumann:2014nda,Cicoli:2023opf} for reviews), the KK tower is always lighter than the string tower.
+Therefore, it is natural to take the case of the KK tower, which puts the stringent bound on $\Delta \phi$.

 The SDC up to this point provides the upper bounds on the tensor-to-scalar ratio $r$ as a function of the excursion distance of the field $\Delta\phi$.
-In the next section, we will look at the Lyth Bound, which provides the lower bound on the tensor-to-scalar ratio $r$ as a function of $\Delta\phi$.
+In the next section, we will look at the Lyth bound, which provides the lower bound on the tensor-to-scalar ratio $r$ as a function of $\Delta\phi$.

-\section{Lyth Bound}
+\section{Lyth bound}

-In this section, we consider possible constraints imposed on the model parameters of the inflation by the Lyth Bound.
-We discuss typical large-field models of the slowroll inflation in which the inflation is induced by the inflaton field slowly-rolling on a flat potential in the beginning.
-In this case, the inflation ends by the breakdown of the conditions for the slowroll at a late time due to the fast-rolling on the potential which becomes steeper than the one in the beginning.
-Then, the Lyth Bound gives an upper bound on the tensor-to-scalar ratio $r$ as a function of the field excursion $\Delta\phi$.
+In this section, we consider possible constraints imposed on the model parameters of the inflation by the Lyth bound.
+We discuss typical large-field models of the slowroll inflation in which the inflation is induced by the inflaton field slowly rolling on a flat potential in the beginning.
+In this case, the inflation ends by the breakdown of the conditions for the slowroll at a late time due to the fast rolling on the potential which becomes steeper than the one in the beginning.
+Then, the Lyth bound gives an upper bound on the tensor-to-scalar ratio $r$ as a function of the field excursion $\Delta\phi$.
 Here, we define the first and second slowroll parameters as a function of $\phi$ as follows.

 where the subscript $,{\phi}$ denotes the differentiation with respect to $\phi$.
 The $e$-folding number during the inflation is defined by

 where the subscript \textit{end} represents the value at the end of the inflation $t = t_{\rm end}$.